 Hotel quarantine costs £2,285 for the first adult and £1,430 for an additional adult in the same room.
 This cost includes transport from the airport to your hotel, accommodation for the 10 days, food, security, other essential services and testing.

 I'm not travelling from a red list country, what does quarantine mean for me?

 Whether or not you will need to quarantine and what Covid-19 tests you will need to take will depend on your vaccination status.
 Please read the information above carefully and also check the Government website to see if you meet the criteria for fully vaccinated as this will determine whether you will need to quarantine in your accommodation and what tests you’ll need to take.

 2. You must also book and pay for:

 - Red list country - your Managed quarantine in a hotel (which will include your Covid-19 PCR travel tests);

 - Non-red list country, not fully vaccinated - two PCR tests for you to take on days 2 and 8 of your quarantine period,

-- Non-red list country, fully vaccinated - one PCR test for day 2.
-You cannot use the University rapid (lateral flow) Covid-19 tests to meet these requirements.
+- Non-red list country, fully vaccinated - one pre-booked lateral flow or PCR Covid-19 test for day 2.
+You cannot use free NHS PCR lateral flow Covid-19 tests to meet these requirements.

 3. You must complete a Passenger Locator Form with details of where you will home quarantine when you arrive and the travel tests booking reference number.